i-like-robots/elastic-reindex/README.md

 # Elastic Reindex

-A simple command line tool to reindex your Elasticsearch data using the [scroll][scroll] and [bulk][bulk] APIs.
+A simple tool to reindex your Elasticsearch data using the [scroll][scroll] and [bulk][bulk] APIs.

-This tool has been influenced by the [Elasticsearch reindex tool][reindex-tool] and others.
-The key feature of this tool is its ability to retry the scroll and bulk update steps if either should fail.
+This tool has been influenced by the [Elasticsearch reindex tool][tool] and others.
+The primary motivation for creating a new tool was the addition of the ability to retry the scroll and bulk update steps if either should fail.

 ## Installation